scarlett358/binary-to-decimal-converter/README.md

 # Binary to Decimal Converter

-## About

-A simple C++ program that converts binary numbers into their decimal equivalents.
+A simple C++ command-line program that converts binary numbers into their decimal equivalents.

-## How It Works

-The program takes a binary number as input and converts it to decimal using the binary place-value system.

 ## Features

 - Converts binary numbers to decimal
+- Validates user input
+- Detects invalid binary numbers
 - Simple command-line interface

-- Written in C++
+## How It Works

+The program reads each binary digit from left to right.

+For every digit, the current decimal value is multiplied by 2 and the next binary digit is added.

+For example:

+1010₂ = 10₁₀

 ## Example